 Even though most junk mail is completely recyclable, a better option is to stop it before it’s produced.
 The two key steps are:

 - Remove your name from existing mail lists.

 - Prevent your name from getting on new lists.

 These websites can help you get off of mailing lists:

 LOCAL REUSE STORES

 We’ve all heard the phrase before — one person’s trash is another’s treasure.
 Before looking for a place to dispose of something, try to think: “is it still usable?”
 Then check out our reuse store catalog!
-You can also post on Freecycle.org(R), a forum where locals offer items that they no longer want, or ask for something they need.
+You can also post on Freecycle.org(R) or your local Front Porch Forum.